awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ## Performance decreases when moving targets to a Network Load Balancer<a name="load-balancer-performance"></a>

 Both Classic Load Balancers and Application Load Balancers use connection multiplexing, but Network Load Balancers do not\.
 Therefore, your targets can receive more TCP connections behind a Network Load Balancer\.
 Be sure that your targets are prepared to handle the volume of connection requests they might receive\.

+## Port allocation errors connecting through AWS PrivateLink<a name="port-allocation-errors-privatelink"></a>

+If your Network Load Balancer is associated with a VPC endpoint service, it supports 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
+If you exceed these connections, there is an increased chance of port allocation errors\.
+To fix the port allocation errors, add more targets to the target group\.